Ludvig Mylius-Erichsen: Death

 Misled by existing maps, Mylius-Erichsen with Niels Peter Høeg Hagen and the Greenlander Jørgen Brønlund so prolonged his journey that a return to the ship that spring was impossible, and they were forced to spend the summer in the area of the Denmark Fjord without the necessary footgear for hunting in the stony area.
 The need for food for men and dogs forced them to reduce their three dogteams to one.
 Finally, in September, they were able to start their return journey on the new frozen sea ice, around the northeastern corner of Greenland.
 However, when they arrived at the southern shore of Mallemuk Mountain, they found open water and were forced to travel inland.
-En route, Mylius-Erichsen and Hagen perished of starvation, exhaustion, and cold walking on the ice of the Nioghalvfjerd Fjord.
+En route, Mylius-Erichsen and Hagen perished of starvation, exhaustion, and cold walking on the ice of Nioghalvfjerdsfjorden.
 Hagen's map sketches and the body of Brønlund together with his diary were found next spring by Koch in Lambert Land.
 Some cairn reports, left at Danmark Fjord by Mylius-Erichsen, were found and brought to Copenhagen by Ejnar Mikkelsen in 1912.